Oppositional Defiant Disorder: Symptoms and Treatment

 Final Thoughts

-ODD (Oppositional Defiant Disorder) is a condition that requires regular support, and early identification of ODD symptoms
+ODD (Oppositional Defiant Disorder) is a condition that requires regular support and early identification of ODD symptoms.
+Family support contributes to reducing the

 impacts and providing a supportive environment in the management of ODD.